-promotes academic cooperation between excellent scientists and scholars from abroad and from Germany.
+Promotes academic cooperation between excellent scientists and scholars from abroad and from Germany.

-The Irving S. Sigal Postdoctoral Fellowship (Sigal Fellowship) is a two-year postdoctoral fellowship awarded every two years to a Ph.D. candidate who will pursue research at the chemistry and biology interface.
+Two-year postdoctoral fellowship awarded every two years to a Ph.D. candidate who will pursue research at the chemistry and biology interface.
 Candidates are nominated by chairs of PhD-granting Chemistry Departments in the United States.
 Individuals are not able to submit an application without being nominated.

-The Irving S. Sigal Postdoctoral Fellowship provides two years of financial support for a scientist who has earned or will earn a doctoral degree in chemistry during the academic year of the competition or the preceding year in a graduate chemistry department within the United States and who wishes to pursue in chemistry postdoctoral research at the biology-chemistry interface.
 There are no restrictions on the age or nationality of the fellow.
 The fellowship currently provides $50,000 per year for two years of research at one or more non-profit institutions in any country.

 Attracts and retains top-tier postdoctoral talent, both within Canada and internationally, to develop their leadership potential and to position them for success as research leaders of tomorrow, positively contributing to Canada's economic, social and research-based growth through a research-intensive career.
 The fellowships are administered by Canada's three federal granting agencies